Dispositions

 What do the disposition categories mean?

-The will be available as per the image below:
+You can classify your dispositions as per the image below:

 How do I use dispositions?